zoekirsh/strong-params-basics/README.md

 end
 ```

+Now, both our `create` and `update` methods in the `posts` controller can simply call `post_params`.
 This is a very helpful method since if you duplicated the strong parameter call in both the `create` and `update` methods you would need to change both method arguments every time you change the database schema for the `posts` table... and that sounds like a bad way to live.
 However, by creating this `post_params` method we can simply make one change and both methods will automatically be able to have the proper attributes whitelisted.

 Hm, but didn't we say above that we only wanted to permit updates to `:title` in
 the `update` action?
 We can make sure that we meet that requirement with a